-Besides structural coverage, like line or branch coverage, empirical evaluations also rely on mutation analysis to compare different test case generators \cite{Andrews2006}.
-Mutation analysis \cite{DeMillo1978} applies mutation operators, \eg replacing an arithmetic operator, to a program under test to produce faulty variants (\ie mutants), and executes a test suite on those variants.
+Besides structural coverage, like lines or branch coverage, empirical evaluations rely on mutation analysis to compare different test case generators \cite{Andrews2006}.
+Mutation analysis \cite{DeMillo1978} applies mutation operators, \eg replacing an arithmetic operator, to a program under test to produce faulty variants (\ie mutants) and executes a test suite on those variants.
 If a test fails on a particular mutant, this mutant is considered as \textit{killed}.
 The mutation score, \ie the ratio of killed mutants to the total number of mutants, is used to measure the faults detection capabilities of the test suite \cite{Just2014}.

-For now, \juge supports both structural coverage and mutation analysis of the generated tests.
-Other kinds of automated analysis can be plugged in into the extendable architecture of the infrastructure.
+For now, \juge supports structural coverage and mutation analysis of the generated tests.
+Other kinds of automated analysis can be plugged into the infrastructure's extensible architecture.
 Additionally, all the generated test suites are saved using a unique identifier and can be collected for additional manual inspection.